Trusts

 Revocable Trusts

 Also called Living Trusts, a Revocable Trust allows you to change its terms while you are living.
-Assets held within Revocable Trusts avoid probate after your death and can protect beneficiaries’ inheritances from their creditors.
+Assets held in Revocable Trusts avoid probate and provide flexible, protected, and lasting inheritances to beneficiaries.
 However, these trusts do not protect assets from the Grantor’s creditors and are subject to applicable taxes.

 Irrevocable Trusts